jacobdfriedmann/home-automation-server/README.md

 ## Usage

 1. Start the home automation server.
-	`python HomeAutomationServer.py`
+	`sudo python HomeAutomationServer.py`

-2. Visit the home automation server by navigation to http://localhost:5000 in your browser.
+2. Visit the home automation server by navigation to http://localhost in your browser.

 ## Development